Battle of Borodino: Historiography

 It is not unusual for a pivotal battle of this era to be difficult to document.
 Similar difficulties exist with the Battle of Waterloo or battles of the War of 1812 in North America, while the Battle of Borodino offers its own particular challenges to accuracy.
 It has been repeatedly subjected to overtly political uses.

 Personal accounts of the battle frequently magnified an individual's own role or minimised those of rivals.
 The politics of the time were complex, and further complicated by ethnic divisions between the native Russian nobility and those of second and third-generation German descent, leading to rivalry for positions in command of the army.
-Not only does a historian have to deal with the normal problem of a veteran looking back and recalling events as he or she would have liked them to have been, but in some cases outright malice was involved.
+Not only do historians have to deal with the normal problem of a veteran looking back and recalling events as they would have liked them to have been, but in some cases outright malice was involved.
 Nor was this strictly a Russian event, as bickering and sabotage were known amongst the French marshals and their reporting generals.
 To "lie like a bulletin" was a recognised phrase amongst his troops.
 (Note: Napoleon was in the habit of issuing regular bulletins describing his campaigns.)
 It was not just a French affair either, with Kutuzov in particular promoting misinformation that has continued to this day.
-Further distortions occurred during the Soviet years, when an adherence to ideology was the expectation during the Stalinist era and for some time after that.
-The over-reliance of western historians on French sources for the battle and campaign has been noted by later historians.
+Further distortions occurred during the Soviet years, when an adherence to ideology was the expectation during the Stalinist era and for some time after.
+The over-reliance of western historians on French sources for the battle and campaign was noted by later historians.

-The views of historians regarding the outcome of the battle changed with the passage of time and the changing political situations surrounding them.
+The views of historians regarding the outcome of the battle changed with the passage of time and changing political situations.
 Kutuzov proclaimed a victory both to the army and to Emperor Alexander.
 While many a general throughout history has claimed victory out of defeat, in this case Kutuzov was commander-in-chief of the entire Russian army: an army that, despite the huge losses, considered itself undefeated.
 Announcing a defeat would have removed Kutuzov from command, and damaged the morale of the soldiers.
 While Alexander was not deceived by the announcement, it gave him the justification needed to allow Kutuzov to march his army off to rebuild the Russian forces and later complete the near utter destruction of the French army.
 As such, what was said by Kutuzov and those supporting his views was allowed to pass into the histories of the time unchecked.